dk008652/dk008652/README.md

-### Hi there, Dharmendra Prajapat 👋
+### Hi there, I'm Dharmendra Prajapat 👋
 ### About:
-- 🧠 I am a PhD scholar in the CSE department at IIT-Roorkee, India.
+- 🧠 I am a PhD research scholar at Computer Science & Engineering department, IIT-Roorkee, India.
+- 🧠 My research work is focued on multi-domain, domain adaption, and few shot learning for enhancing the generalization of goal specific dialogue system.
 - 🧠 I have worked as a Junior Research Fellow (JRF) at IIT-Jodhpur, India.
 - 🧠 I have completed my M.Tech.in Intelligent Systems from IIIT-Allahabad, India.